code16/sharp/docs/guide/dashboard-widgets/ordered-list.md

 ```

 Pass there the widget `key` and an array with the data as an array.
 Each array of the item should be an associative array.
 The key `label` is mandatory as it defines the ordered list item main content.
 You can also optionally define :
- - a link with key `link` associated with a valid url, the item then becomes clickable
+ - a link with key `url` associated with a valid url, the item then becomes clickable
  - a count with key `count` associated with a number, it will show a badge with given value